MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ## Climb the Pyramid

-Using an **Azure Resource Manager Template** (ARM Template) as the subject under test we are asking to test a JSON configuration file.
-I have not yet heard of a Unit Testing framework for configuration files like YAML or JSON; I am only aware of [linter](<https://en.wikipedia.org/wiki/Lint_(software)>) for these file types.
-Having said that:

 When following the best practices for Infrastructure as Code by using a [**declarative approach**](http://markwarneke.me/Cloud-Automation-101/Article/01_Cloud_Automation_Theory.html#approach) to provision resources there really is no _unit_ or smallest executable code to test except the configuration file itself.
 This file usually only describes the desired state of the system to be deployed.
 The specified system consists of one ore more Azure resources that needs to be provisioned.
 Hence, you should make sure your unit is thoroughly tested using available methods, tools and practices.

+Having an **Azure Resource Manager Template** (ARM Template) as the subject under test we are looking into _testing_ a JSON configuration file.
+I have not yet heard of a Unit Testing framework for configuration files like YAML or JSON; I am only aware of [linter](<https://en.wikipedia.org/wiki/Lint_(software)>) for these file types.

 ![Test Pyramid](/img/test-iac/psconfeu19_test_iac.jpg){: .center-block :}